alatarithryn/alatarithryn/README.md

-- 👋 Hi, I’m @alatarithryn or alatarluin
+- 👋 Hi, I’m Alatar Ithryn or Alatar Luin

 <!---
 alatarithryn/alatarithryn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.